CVLab-Uniss/FFD-EXTENDED/README.md

 This dataset contains 120 files containing fixations calculated from human gazes over a selection of images from the Karolinska Directed Emotional Faces (KDEF) dataset.

-Any work which uses Uniss-FFD must reference the paper: []
+Any work which uses Uniss-FFD-EXTENDED must reference the paper: []

 ```